jfehrle/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    :n:`@occurrences`
-     If :n:`@occurrences` specifies multiple occurrences, the tactic succeeds if any of them can be rewritten.
+     If :n:`@occurrences` specifies multiple occurrences, the tactic succeeds if all of them can be rewritten.
 If not specified, only the first occurrence in the conclusion is replaced.

      .. note::